js947/rs/README.md

 to choose a 24-core cascade lake architecture.
-This might allow fast comparison of different core types and core counts to determine the most effient configuration for a given simulation.
+This might allow fast comparison of different core types and core counts to determine the most efficient configuration for a given simulation.

 ### Opening a job